 Houston welcomes the "Sisters of 77" commemorating the 1977 National Women's Conference.
 We know you aren't simply interested in examining or discussing the past, you're highly motivated to take action now to make the future better.
-In collaboration with the University of Houston School of Public History, the Houston Women's March is coordinating three ways you can help Houstonians recover from the devastation of Hurricane Harvey:
+In collaboration with the University of Houston School of Public History, the Houston Women's March is coordinating two ways you can be of service this weekend in key areas:

 - Health care and health insurance